pakar1/docker-gnuradio-ott/README.md

 ### Tested SDR HW
 * HackRF One.
-Should still work should work for all osmocom enabled drivers in the ubuntu 22.04 package.
+<br /><br />Should still work should work for all osmocom enabled drivers in the ubuntu 22.04 package.

 ### Currently compiled Gnuradio modules
 * gr-lora_sdr (https://github.com/tapparelj/gr-lora_sdr)